starcitizen-lug/knowledge-base/wiki/Troubleshooting/install-update-problems.md

 ## Wine install fails to create .desktop files
 - Manually create a file `~/.local/share/applications/RSI Launcher.desktop` based on the following template.
 Be sure to update the `Exec=` and `Path=` lines!
-- Edit paths based on your install, then update the cache by running `update-desktop-database ~/.local/share/applications`
+- Edit paths based on your install, then update the cache by running this command in a terminal:
+  `update-desktop-database ~/.local/share/applications`
   ```
   [Desktop Entry]
   Name=RSI Launcher